 Pack very light because shopping there is crazy cheap and you’ll literally find anything you desire!
 I’d say bring sunblock, a Bangkok map, an across-the-shoulder bag, and your bargaining skills ‘cause trust me you’re gonna need those whether its at the outdoor markets or with tuktuk/cab drivers!

 Hey HelenZ or who ever could answer this.
 I am also going to Thailand this year over New Years and I have no clue what the weather will be like – I am traveling all over Thailand from North to South so I don’t know if it will be cold – should I bring jeans and a hoodie to wear or shorts and tanks?
-Can anyone answer this for me?posted about 3 years ago
+Can anyone answer this for me?posted over 3 years ago

 Make Her Feel Welcome with Chic Points